Loading course content...

 When you enter a URL and press Enter, the interface that you see is the frontend.
 It is usually built using HTML, CSS, and JavaScript.

-HTML defines the structure and content of a webpage using HTML elements, which are usually made of an opening tag, content, and a closing tag.
+HTML defines the structure and content of a webpage, which are made of HTML tags.

-The name of the tag specifies the element type, and you can add additional information by assigning extra attributes.
+The name of the tag specifies its type, and you can add additional information by assigning extra attributes.

 CSS defines the appearance of the HTML elements.
 It is made of a selector and a set of style rules in key/value pairs.